The 90-Day Diet That Drastically Improved My Sleep, Energy & Anxiety

 (I will be posting recipe ideas on my Facebook page.)

-1. Make sure you're eating enough throughout the day.
+1. I made sure I was eating enough throughout the day

 Intermittent fasting doesn't work for many people struggling with hormonal problems like adrenal fatigue.

-Pay attention to your hunger levels throughout the day.
+I worked on paying attention to my hunger levels throughout the day.
 If you get ravenous or "hangry" for sugar, you need to eat more protein and fat in the morning.
 If, after lunch, you can hold off eating until dinner, you probably ate the right amount for you.

-2. Get at least seven hours of sleep.
+2. I got at least seven hours of sleep.